AnatoliiChub/PetSafeBrands/README.md

 ## Challenges
 Since I've used the free tier of Fixer api, I should say a couple words regarding my solution.
 Fixer api has ["timeseries"](https://fixer.io/documentation#timeseries) api which is very suitable for the Daily Fix Rates screen.
-But Since it's not available in a free package, I was not able to use it.
+But, since it's not available in a free package, I was not able to use it.
-Instead of this, I've used another one whis is available: [historical](https://fixer.io/documentation#historicalrates) api.
+Instead of this, I've used another one which is available: [historical](https://fixer.io/documentation#historicalrates) api.
 It's not so suitable because it provides a currency rate only for the concrete date, So to receive all the data for 5 days, it should make 5 requests.
 I've implemented it asynchronously, so it's not time consuming.
 As I understood it was a part of the challenge.